tommasorigon/logisticVB/em_logistic_tutorial.md

 fit_MM <- logit_MM(X,y) # Böhning and Lindsay (1988)
 ```

 For this specific dataset, the log-likelihood evaluated in the maximum is equal to `-3571.163`.
 The MM algorithm requires `132` iterations to reach convergence whereas the EM algorithm reaches the maximum more rapidly, requiring `60` iterations.
-To provide a graphical representation of the increased rate of convergence, we display the value of the log-likelihood as a function of the iterations.
+To provide a graphical representation of the increased rate of convergence, we display the first `20` values of the log-likelihood as a function of the iterations.

 ```r
 iters <- 20